NVIDIA/framework-reproducibility/pytorch.md

   self.epoch = epoch
   if self.shuffle:
     # We want every epoch to shuffle differently, but in a reproducible way.
-	# Therefore, reset the generator differently buy reproducibly on each
+	# Therefore, reset the generator differently but reproducibly on each
 	# epoch.
 It is recommended for the seed to have a good balance of zero and
 	# one bits.
 	# See https://pytorch.org/docs/stable/generated/torch.Generator.html